tanakamawere/personalwebsite/zimsa.md

                     Hi there, too curious someone from the Zimsa Magazine
                 </h1>
                 <p>
-                    What kind of surprise would I have for you?😂
+                    Gotcha!
                     <br/>
                     <br/>
-                    But since you are already here, you might as well
+                    Since you are already here, you might as well
                     <a href="https://wa.link/ckbzi4"> say hie on WhatsApp so that I know who this curious person is</a>
                 </p>